venkadesh004/venkadesh004/README.md

 - 👋 Hi, I’m Venkadesh
 - 👀 I’m an Technology enthusiast and Astrophile
 - 🌱 I’m currently moving to learn web development
-- 💞️ I’m looking to collaborate with Web developers
+- 💞️ I’m looking to collaborate with Web developers and Tech enthusiast
 - 📫 How to reach me: instagram: @venkadesh_developer
 Mail: sreevenkadesh004@gmail.com